utwente-scs/misdet-code/README.md

 We base our approach on the observation that policies can be modeled as permissions between entities and objects in the form of a graph.
 Our idea is that misconfigurations present overly permissive behaviors, which can be effectively detected as anomalies in such a graph representation.
 We evaluate our approach on real-world identity and access management policy data from three enterprise cloud environments.
-Our paper demonstrates its effectiveness to detect misconfigurations that has a slightly lower precision compared to rule-based systems, but is able to correctly detect between 3.7 and 6.4 times as many misconfigurations.
+Our paper demonstrates the effectiveness of our approach to detect misconfigurations, which has a slightly lower precision compared to rule-based systems, but is able to correctly detect between 3.7 and 6.4 times as many misconfigurations.

 ## Overview
 This repository consists of multiple python scripts that each have their own purpose, namely: